AlwaysEditing.com

 • Key Result: Create better onboarding and tracking, through in-app tutorials, deploying enablement materials, sending new-release onboarding, and increased engagement opportunities through newsletters and Community posts.

-Like D2C users, many small-to-medium business (SMB) users manage things themselves.
+This is where a DCSM Team can shine.
+Many small-to-medium business (SMB) users manage things themselves.
+Like D2C independent users, they manage their own licensing, their own onboarding, and their own renewals.
 They don't always bring large ARR, so they don't often unlock full-scale enterprise CSM workflows.
-This is where a DCSM Team can shine.

 • Objective: Reach the highest number of customers/users to apply the most effective risk mitigation possible.